theogwo/HeadTTS/README.md

 > This project is **UNDER CONSTRUCTION** and not yet fully tested.
 Specifications and used technologies and libraries may change without notice.

-**HeadTTS** is an JavaScript text-to-speech (TTS) solution that provides word-level timestamps and visemes as well as the audio.
-Inference can run entirely in a browser (via WebGPU/WASM), or alternatively on a Node.js WebSocket/RESTful server (CPU-based).
+**HeadTTS** is a free JavaScript text-to-speech (TTS) solution that provides timestamps and Oculus visemes for lip-sync, in addition to audio output.
+It uses neural voices, and inference can run entirely in the browser (via WebGPU or WASM), or alternatively on a CPU-based Node.js WebSocket/RESTful server.

 - **Pros**: Free.
-Doesn't require a server.
+Doesn't require a server in in-browser mode.
 WebGPU support.
-Uses neural voices with [Kokoro](https://huggingface.co/onnx-community/Kokoro-82M-v1.0-ONNX-timestamped) TTS model.
-Fully compatible with the [TalkingHead](https://github.com/met4citizen/TalkingHead) project.
+Uses neural voices with [Kokoro](https://huggingface.co/onnx-community/Kokoro-82M-v1.0-ONNX-timestamped) StyleTTS 2 model.
+Great for lip-sync apps, fully compatible with the [TalkingHead](https://github.com/met4citizen/TalkingHead) project.
 MIT licensed, doesn't use eSpeak NG or any other GPL-licensed module.

 - **Cons**: WebGPU is only supported by default in Chrome and Edge desktop browsers.
-No WebGPU support in Node.js yet, so inference on server (CPU) is rather slow.
+No WebGPU support in Node.js yet<sup>\[1]</sup>, so if used in client-server mode, inference is rather slow.
 English is currently the only supported language.

+> [!TIP]
-If you're using a Chrome or Edge desktop browser, check out the in-browser [DEMO](https://met4citizen.github.io/HeadTTS/)!
+> If you're using a Chrome or Edge desktop browser, check out the in-browser [DEMO](https://met4citizen.github.io/HeadTTS/)!

 The project uses [websockets/ws](https://github.com/websockets/ws) (MIT License),